prog4biol/pfb2024/pfb.md

 lines = args.lines
 if args.out:
     print("writing output to", args.out)

+# rest of your script goes next
+with open(filename,'r') as fh:
+  ...
 ```

 With this module, -h help comes for free. --outfile type arguments are optional unless you write 'required=True' like this